CN3ves/5-/docs/index.md

 > **Explore**: Reflects a particular eye for details and understanding what they mean.
 Influences the character's effectiveness when dealing with objects and finding out-of-place details *(other situations)*.
 <details>
-  <summary><u>Character creation</u></summary>
+  <summary><u><i>Character creation</i></u></summary>
   All attributes are set to 0, reflecting an average effectiveness for each type situation.
 A player can choose one single attribute that his character excels (+1) at, by sacrificing another attribute (-1), indicating that the character spent more time than usual practicing one type of situation, so also less time than usual doing practicing the other.
 </details>

 ### 1.3 Character skills
 [top](#table-of-contents)

 If the attributes are what distinguishes the characters' broad strengths or weaknesses, skills are the fine differences that will make a character unique.
-Skills refer to anything a character may do *and so include every possible action*, from using weapons and armour to interact with other creatures and objects.
-While the attributes are a small set of limited options, the idea is to have a free and fluid skill's list, allowing skills to be made up *on the fly*.
+Skills refer to anything a character may do *and so include every possible action*, from using weapons and armour to interacting with other creatures and objects.
+While the attributes are a small set of limited options, the idea is to have a free and fluid skill's list, allowing skills to be made up *on the fly* as required.
 Skills measure how good the character is at doing a given action and are *defined by their level (mastery) and tier (power)*.
 Broadly, skills can be divided into the following categories:

 > **Combat skills**: Use of weapons and armour and well as tactical evaluations *(Evade, Dodge, Sword, Feint, Use terrain, etc.)*.
 > **Magic/Technological skills**: Understanding the complexities of using supernatural powers or advanced technology *(Elemental magic, Shielding, Magic Resistance, Counter magic, Alien technology, etc.)*.